pinskylab/Clownfish_persistence/README.md

 This repository assesses metapopulation persistence for yellowtail anemonefish (*Amphiprion clarkii*) on a set of patch reefs along the coast of Leyte, Philippines.
 It provides the data, scripts, and figures for the analyses in "Persistence of a reef fish metapopulation via network connectivity: theory and data."

 All data were collected by members of the Pinsky lab at sites off Leyte, Philippines from 2012-2018.
-The raw data are housed XXXX.
+The raw data are housed in the folder Data/Data_from_database.

 To run the analyses, use the script Metrics_with_uncertainty_site_specific.R, which will source outputs from analyses done in the other scripts.
 To recreate the figures, use the script Create_results_figures.R, which will source outputs from Metrics_with_uncertainty_site_specific.R.

+The figures in the manuscript are located in Plots/
+* Figure 1: LifeCycleSchematic/metrics_life_cycle_schematics.pdf
+* Figure 2: FigureDrafts/Map_and_photo_2.pdf
+* Figure 3: FigureDrafts/Parameter_inputs.pdf
+* Figure 4: FigureDrafts/Abundance_LEP_LRP_LocalReplacement_FreqPlots.pdf
+* Figure 5: FigureDrafts/SP_NP_connMatrixR_freq.pdf
+* Figure 6: Figure/Drafts/What_if_4_panels_3D.pdf
+* Appendix Figure D.1: Schematic/Schematic.pdf
+* Appendix Figure D.2: UndercountingRecruits/RecruitScalingSchematic.pdf
+* Appendix Figure D.3: FigureDrafts/APP_FIG_Parameter_inputs.pdf
+* Appendix Figure D.4: FigureDrafts/Prop_of_kernel_sampled_by_site.pdf
+* Appendix Figure D.5: FigureDrafts/APP_FIG_surv_by_size_and_site_Phisiteplussize_psizeplusdist.pdf
+* Appendix Figure D.6: FigureDrafts/APP_FIG_recap_effects_Phisiteplussize_psizeplusdist.pdf
+* Appendix Figure D.7: FigureDrafts/Time_series_scaled_F_by_site_with_lines.pdf
+* Appendix Figure D.8: FigureDrafts/LRP_by_site.pdf
+* Appendix Figure D.9: FigureDrafts/APP_FIG_LRP_LocalReplacement_withoutDDconsidered_freq.pdf
+* Appendix Figure D.10: FigureDrafts/APP_FIG_SP_NP_connMatrixR_withoutDDcompensation_freq.pdf
+* Appendix Figure D.11: FigureDrafts/LEP_uncertainty_by_param.pdf
+* Appendix Figure D.12: FigureDrafts/LRP_uncertainty_by_param.pdf
+* Appendix Figure D.13: FigureDrafts/RperE_uncertainty_by_param.pdf
+* Appendix Figure D.14: FigureDrafts/NP_uncertainty_by_param.pdf

 Repository contents and explanation: